Henry Westman Richardson: Business career

-Senate
+Political career

 Appointed on the advice of Robert Laird Borden, Richardson was summoned to the Senate of Canada on 22 January 1917.
 He was a Conservative and a member of the Standing Committee on Railways, Telegraphs and Harbours and a member of Standing Joint Committee on the Library of Parliament.

 Post war Empire

 In anticipation of the end of World War I, Ontario Premier, Sir William Hearst, asked, "In the day when Canada has a population equal to the British Isles, does any suggest that she should leave the question of peace and war to a Parliament over which she has no control?".
 As a result a number of Senators, including Richardson, signed an agreement to define the role of Canada in a post-war Imperial Age.
 The agreement including these ideas: